 Bunny came to TSCR a little too late.
 She had so many challenges to face by the time she reached us.
-She had a trusting heart, and a loving soul that could not be denied and she touched many people’s heart in the short time she was with us.
+She had a trusting heart and a loving soul that could not be denied, and she touched many people’s hearts in the short time she was with us, including our wonderful vet, Dr Chip.

-Including our wonderful vet Dr Chip.
-Bunny’s foster mom Susie blessed Bunny with unconditional love and friendship.
+Bunny’s foster mom, Susie, blessed Bunny with unconditional love and friendship.
 Bunny was a rescue dog.
 She was made a forever foster, but Bunny had a permanent home in many hearts, and with her foster family that loved her very much.
-Run Free Bunny.

 Soon she had us going on long walks with her.
 Her pace was so slow and deliberate we nick named her Eeyore.
 We liked to say that Sophie made us take in and enjoy the world around us.
 Often times Sophie would just plop under a shade tree on our way back, and we would sit there for 20 to 30 minutes just watching the people and things around us.

 Sophie never met a person or animal (even cats) she did not like.
 Upon running into someone or something, she would begin to bark and her tail would wag violently in a circular fashion just like a Helicopter.